Are you an Old Blue currently at University?

 Grants & Loans Committee: Are you a social worker, doctor, careers advisor or charity worker or perhaps have experience working with vulnerable children or adults?
 Are you a younger old blue that can help with the experience of leaving CH and going off to university?

-Finance Committee: We are looking for someone with a background in finance to support our finance committee.
+Finance Committee: We are looking an accountant or someone with a background in finance with experience in helping people manage debt to support our finance committee.

 This is the perfect way to answer the charge and give back to the Old Blue Community!